danielsaidi/website_danielsaidi/collections/_posts/2020/2020-12-25-building-a-video-streaming-app-for-ios-in-swiftui.md

 cineasterna: https://www.cineasterna.com/en/
 ---

-In this post, I'll discuss how I built a movie-streaming app for iOS and iPadOS in SwiftUI, for the Swedish video streaming service [Cineasterna]({{page.cineasterna}}).
+This is a follow-up post to [this previous blog post]({{page.post-tvos}}), where I discussed my experiences with building a video streaming app for tvOS, using SwiftUI.
+This post will discuss how I ported the app to iOS.

 ![A screenshot of the app]({{page.assets}}1-title-sml.jpg)

-This is a follow-up post to [this previous blog post]({{page.post-tvos}}), where I discussed my experiences with building the same app for tvOS.
-This thread will discuss how I ported the tvOS app to iOS.

 Throughout the post, I will refer to this app as an iOS app, although it targets both iOS and iPadOS.